 This pipe is a very easy product to get into a ditch: you can lift it, you can bend it.
 If you are trying to do that with steel pipe, you need three or four side booms and a big bulldozer for starters.
 This means a lot of safety exposure, because steel has that rigidity and weight, so when you are working with anything made from steel, it’s an extra overhead to carry.

 Flexibility (or compliance) is equally important when the pipe is in service.
 Not all land where operators need to lay pipelines is neat and compact and solid.
-You may need to cross geo-hazards of all sorts, such as landslides, mud and swamps.
+You may need to cross geo-hazards of all sorts, such as landslides, mud, and swamps.
 This presents considerable risk for steel pipe and to overcome it, operators have traditionally relied on a huge amount of extra design effort up front and added structural capacity such as expansion loops (basically large U-bends in the pipe) or weak links with quick disconnect valves.
 Pipeline operators are always working to avoid spills of oil or gas, or even brines, so there is a heavy burden of responsibility, and operators must have that extra flexibility engineered into their steel pipeline system.
-Composite pipes just don’t have the same level of risk because they are flexible and can easily incorporate bends and loops which would facilitate any ground movement – just using their natural compliance.
+Composite line pipe just doesn’t have the same level of risk because it's flexible and can easily incorporate bends and loops which would facilitate any ground movement – just using its natural compliance.

 Strength is relative and people confuse strength with rigidity.
 It is perhaps best to talk about a product having ‘deep robustness’.
 The reason for the remarkable shift to composite materials in the past 20 years is that they can be very, very robust.
 Let’s take aircraft structures as an example.
 They are not being used just in bulkheads and seats; the wings and load-bearing components are now made from both metallic and non-metallic composites.
 When something hits it at high speed, such as bird strike, a composite absorbs way more energy than a solid or dense material.